 Do we need a 4WD?
 Yes – if you want to take advantage of the tours you will need a 4WD with a dedicated low range.
-AWD vehicle will not have the ground clearance to access all areas.
+AWD vehicles are welcome but will be limited with regard to the tours they choose.

 How do we communicate with the tour leaders?
 You will need a UHF radio in your vehicle.
 A hand held is fine.
 You will be issued a vehicle number and this is how you will be identified until you are on first name basis.
 Be prepared to meet new friends.

 Do we need a GPS?
 No – you do not need a GPS, but there will be navigation challenges if you wish to take part.
 And you will get all of the coordinates in your spectator road book if you want to learn to navigate.

 Can we travel alone?
 No – you must stick with the tour guide.
 These are private stations that we are travelling on and we must stick to the times in which we travel and the conditions of the station owners.
-We travel on a very strict time schedule.
-This is so you get to see the Outback Challenge competitors race through the outback.
+We travel on a strict time schedule so you get to see everything.

 Can we visit these places later?
 Yes and No – You are more than welcome to visit the public places that we take you to at any time but for a lot of the time we camp and travel on private properties.
 At any other times you will be trespassing.
 However some do have farm stays.
 The property owners are very friendly people and if you contact them i’m sure they can accomodate but without permission there is strictly no access.
 If you wanted to visit at a later date speak to us and we will put you in contact with the right people.